cpliakas/git-wrapper/README.md

     // Specify the working copy.
     $git = $wrapper->workingCopy('./path/to/working/copy');

-    // Clone a repo into the working copy.
+    // Clone a repo into `./path/to/working/copy`.
     $git->clone('git://github.com/cpliakas/git-wrapper.git');

     // Add a file and commit it.